jashdubal/essence/README.md

    </a>
 </p>

-essence is string processing library designed for advanced Natural Language Processing (NLP) and Generative AI tasks.
+String processing library designed for advanced Natural Language Processing (NLP) and Generative AI tasks.
 Built in Rust, bridged to Python.

 ## Features
 - **Error Correction**: Enhances text accuracy by correcting spelling and grammatical errors